Central limit theorems for interacting innovation processes, related statistical tools and general results: Statistical inference

 \section{Statistical inference}

 We here present some statistical tools based on the results of Section~\ref{main-CLTs}.
 More precisely, we provide a statistical test for each of the two interaction matrices, $\Gamma$ and $W$, based on the observable processes $\vD^*_t$ and $\vK_t(c)$.
 Furthermore, we use the latter process to provide also a confidence interval for the limit probability $\widetilde{P}_\infty(c)$.
-The general procedure to be followed in order to obtain these statistical instruments is described in Sections~\ref{app:statistical_tools} and \ref{app:statistical_tools_examples} of the appendix.
+The general procedure to be followed in order to obtain these statistical instruments is described in Section~\ref{app:statistical_tools} and Section~\ref{app:statistical_tools_examples}.
 In particular, in our framework, we have to apply it with $\vB_t=\frac{\vD_t^*}{\zeta_t(\gamma^*)}$ (or, equivalently $\vB_t=\frac{\vD_t^*}{t^{\gamma^*}}$) and with $\vB_t=\vK_t(c)/t$.
 To this end, we observe that Assumption~\ref{ass-matrix-Sigma} is true in both cases with $\Sigma_{det}=\Sigma_{det,\Gamma}=diag(\vu)$ in the first one and $\Sigma_{det}=\Sigma_{det,W}=I$ in the second one. \\

 We firstly focus on the case $N=2$ and, then, we consider a particular type of interaction (mean-field interaction) in the general case $N\geq 2$.
-It is worthwhile to underline that the statistical tools described in Section~\ref{app:statistical_tools} are very general and so it is also possible to explicit the formulas for any family of interaction matrices.
+It is worthwhile to underline that the statistical tools described in Section~\ref{app:statistical_tools} are very general and so it is also possible to explicit the formulas for any family of interaction matrices satisfying the required assumptions.